SamiPerttu/fundsp/README.md

 ```

 Adding new events, their start and stop times as well as fade-in and fade-out envelopes
 can be set.
-The sequencer returns an `ID` that can be used for later edits to the events.
+The sequencer returns an `EventId` that can be used for later edits to the event.

 ```rust
 // Add a new event with start time 1.0 seconds and end time 2.0 seconds.